 The form, frequency, and transit time of bowel movements may play an important role in colon health.
-Larger bowel movements rid the body of excess estrogen.
+Those with lower fecal pH (from a diet high in fiber) have less risk of developing colorectal cancer.
+Larger bowel movements rid the body of excess estrogen and excess bile.
+Women who have more frequent bowel movements appear to be at lower risk of breast cancer, which may be because bile acids absorbed from our intestines concentrate in the breast and have an estrogen-like tumor promoting effect.
 A minimum of 200 grams of fecal output (about a half pound) per day is the goal for cancer prevention.
-The healthy bacteria in our colon may even help us control our weight, so it’s important to keep our got flora happy.
+The healthy bacteria in our colon may even help us control our weight, so it’s important to keep our gut flora happy.

-Topic summary contributed by a volunteer.
+Topic summary contributed by Charlie.